SHAREHOLDER ALERT Bernstein Liebhard LLP Announces A Securities Fraud Class Action Lawsuit Has Been Filed Against Perrigo Company plc (NYSE: PRGO)

 NEW YORK, Dec.
-01, 2025 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a shareholder has filed a securities class action lawsuit on behalf of investors (the “Class”) who purchased or acquired the securities of Perrigo Company plc (“Perrigo” or the “Company”) (NYSE: PRGO) between February 27, 2023 and November 4, 2025, inclusive.
+03, 2025 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, announces that a complaint has been filed in the United States District Court for the Southern District of New York on behalf of investors (the “Class”) who purchased or acquired the securities of Perrigo Company plc (“Perrigo” or the “Company”) (NYSE: PRGO) between February 27, 2023 and November 4, 2025, inclusive, alleging violations of the Securities Exchange Act of 1934 against the Company and certain of its senior officers (the “Complaint”).

 Should You Join This Class Action Lawsuit?